konrad2002/tmate/README.md

 - aggregation functions in queries
 - suggest common entries when editing member info (like the city name after typing some letters)
+- consistency checks:
+  - age too low
+  - begin training before joining
+  - begin training before being born
+  - active but no dsv id
+  - dsv id active but not active
+  - no email address
+  - no phone number
+  - no address